cysouw/graphicalgrammar/text/english.md

 *Symbolic expression* of a complex sentence from Bain [@bain1863: 168].
 :::

 superscript numbers? maybe Bauer, but not cited.
+Same year as Dalgleish (also not cited), notation comes only later in Mason

+revised as "higher english grammar" (1872) but basically the same , eg. p.168 https://www.google.de/books/edition/A_Higher_English_Grammar/E28CAAAAQAAJ?hl=de&gbpv=1&dq=inauthor:%22Alexander+Bain%22&printsec=frontcover

 ### Dalgleish (1863) *English composition*